-I'm the happy wife to Kyle and Mom to two wonderful boys under 4.
+I'm the happy wife to Kyle and Mom to two wonderful boys ages 5 and 2.
 We have a wild, wonderful golden retriever, CeCe, and live in the beautiful coastal region of North Carolina.

 Before becoming a mother I was a massage therapist for close to a decade.
 I have always loved the anatomy and physiology of the body and what helps it function its best.
 And naturally, sleep plays a major role in that!
 I've always been an early-to-bed type, even in high school, and to this day I start "turning into a pumpkin" around 8pm.